 Misuse of Name Badges:

-Under no circumstance is an attendee with an individual name badge permitted to give the badge to another individual who is or is not a paid attendee at the meeting.
-Fraudulently allowing an individual to gain access to educational sessions or social events by using another’s credentials is grounds for immediate removal of all parties from the meeting.
+Under no circumstance is an attendee who has received instructions on signing into the Virtual Meeting permitted to give that information to another individual who is or is not a paid attendee to the meeting.
+Fraudulently allowing an individual to gain access to educational sessions using another’s credentials is grounds for CE to be withheld.

 Fair and Balanced Content: